 Before they were Valkyries

-In the fall of 2010, Football Saskatchewan held a women’s tackle football clinic in Saskatoon to gauge the interest of women for tackle football.
-Roughly 45 women ranging in ages and athletic backgrounds from Saskatoon, Regina, Prince Albert and the surrounding areas came out to give the sport a shot.
+In the fall of 2010, Football Saskatchewan held a women’s tackle football clinic in Saskatoon to gauge the interest of women for the sport.
+Roughly 45 women ranging in ages and athletic backgrounds from Saskatoon, Regina, Prince Albert and the surrounding areas came out to give it a shot.
 Seeing the interest at the camp, Football Saskatchewan backed the start of two 12-player women’s tackle football teams, one in Regina and the other in Saskatoon.

 Becoming the Valkyries